Mapping urban segregation through co-residence network reconstruction: Data availability

 \section{Data availability}

 The raw and processed data are not available due to privacy laws.
-The Federal Ministry of the Interior of Austria safeguarded the dataset and made it accessible to our research institution under strict data protection regulations.
+The Federal Ministry of the Interior of Austria safeguarded the dataset and made it accessible to our research institution in accordance with strict data protection regulations.
 Researchers must reach individual agreements with the Federal Ministry of the Interior of Austria to access this data.

-In GitHub repository \citep{github}, we provide the aggregate statistics on the proportion of citizens of each nationality living in each district.
+In a repository, we provide the aggregate statistics on the proportion of citizens of each nationality living in each district \cite{github}.
 Together with the publicly available complementary datasets, these data are sufficient to reproduce all the analyses performed in this study.